-The CEO has also delegated authority, through the Chief Operating Officer ("COO"), to the Investment Management Committee ("IMC"), to implement and monitor the investment strategies approved by the Board and to the Risk and Compliance Management Committee ("RCMC"), chaired by the Chief Risk Officer ("CRO"), to review and challenge the appropriateness and effectiveness of:
+The CEO has also delegated authority, through the Chief Operating Officer ("COO"), to the Investment Management Committee ("IMC") to implement and monitor the investment strategies approved by the Board, and to the Customer Outcomes Management Committee to ensure delivery of good customer outcomes.
+The CEO also delegates authority to the Risk and Compliance Management Committee ("RCMC"), chaired by the Chief Risk Officer ("CRO"), to review and challenge the appropriateness and effectiveness of:

-- The risk management undertaken by business management; - Compliance, conduct and financial risk management within the business; and
+- The risk management undertaken by business management; - Compliance, conduct and financial risk management within the business; and - The RMS.

-The RMS.

-The risk management, finance, compliance and actuarial functions are granted authority to carry out their tasks through their role profiles.
-They ultimately report into their line manager, a member of the UK Leadership Team, who in turn reports to the UKMC.
-These functions may also directly report into various Management Committees, for example the IMC or RCMC, for onwards reporting to the Board or one of its Committees.
+Individuals in the Risk, Finance, Compliance and Actuarial functions are granted authority to carry out their tasks through their role profiles.
+They ultimately report into their line manager, a member of the UKMC.
+These functions may also directly report into various Management Committees as required, for example the IMC or RCMC, for onwards reporting to the Board or one of its Committees.

-The internal audit function is granted authority to carry out its tasks through the WWG Chief Internal Auditor's mandate.
+The Internal Audit function is granted authority to carry out its tasks through the WWG Chief Internal Auditor's mandate.